 How marketing and sales alignment can better drive the buyer journey

-Move beyond a siloed approach to marketing and you stand to improve the ROI of your efforts while evolving your organization.
+Move beyond a siloed approach to marketing to improve the return on investment while evolving your organization.

 As a marketer today, you’re responsible for a more significant portion of the buyer journey — and for demonstrating the ROI of your efforts.
 You’re charged not merely with generating leads and funneling them into the sales cycle.
 Your role is to engage critical decision-makers before, during and after the conversion.